Local moving companies in Eugene

 - State regulator: You can verify a California moving license and its status on the state regulator’s official website.

-- Moving insurance: Every state has their own requirements when it comes to insurance.
+- Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

 Things to do in California